julianstanley/ProteinFeatures/docs/hms/prerequisites/quick_reference.md

 Utilities to run QUARK in high-throughput can be found at `/n/groups/drad/QUARKmod/BatchScripts`.

 Utilities to move, archive, and run I-TASSER and QUARK modelling files can be found at `/n/groups/drad/julian/Modelling_Monitoring`.

+Utilites to track the progress of runs can be found at `/n/groups/drad/all_pdb_models/progress_logs`.